PhD in Oral Sciences

 Dates and deadlines for the application are available from the UIC Graduate College.

 Once your application is complete, it will be reviewed by the Graduate Studies Committee.
-The committee will either make a determination immediately or ask you to interview, in-person or online video conference accommodations are available.
-Once a decision has been made, you will be notified by letter.
+The committee will ask you to interview, in-person or online video conference accommodations are available.
+Candidates chosen will be notified by email.

 The DMD/PhD Program

 The DMD/PhD program integrates our innovative DMD curriculum and clinical training with a customizable basic and translational oral sciences track to offer graduates both a DMD and PhD in Oral Sciences.
 Students work closely with faculty mentors and multidisciplinary science teams to gain valuable experience in the lab and clinic to prepare for careers in science, academics or specialized clinical practice.